ChicoState/passguard-ux/phaseII/README.md

 ## Methods

 ### **Cognitive Walkthrough**<br/>
-   Two users independently walked through our [Figma wireframe](https://www.figma.com/design/jhDGKQwlUj8O7kmT1LcQr2/WireFrame_2?node-id=0-1&p=f&t=7lfkEIRinDBzvPLv-0).
+   Two users independently walked through our [Wireframes](wireframes/).
 Each user was assigned one of our existing personas: <br/>

    * "_Grandpa Joe_ : A 75 year old man, who lives with his wife, and is retired.
 His kids want to keep in contact with him, but Joe is scared that he wont be able to remember any of his passwords" <br/>
    * "_Tiffany_ : A 32 year woman  who works in the fashion industry, Tiffany works on the cloud, and many other programs." <br/>